-Overall in the basin of The Chatkal River, there are 124 glaciers concentrated with a total area of 51.2 km2 (see Fig. 1.4).
+In the basin of The Chatkal River, more than 120 glaciers concentrated with a total area of 51.2 km2 (see Fig. 1.4).
 They are located in the upstream of The Sandalash River.
-In the basin of The Sandalash River, 58 glaciers are allocated, with area 20.1 km2 in total [1].
+In the basin of The Sandalash River itself, 58 glaciers located, with area 20.1 km2 in sum [1].
 Morphological types of glaciers are various.
 The main mass is occupied by corries and hanging valley glaciers (60.3%).
-A characteristic feature in the distribution of morphological types of glaciers in the basin of The Chatkal River is the valley of The Sandalash River is dominated by corries glaciers, while in the valley of The Chatkal River concentrated most of the hanging and other kinds of valley glaciers.
+A characteristic feature in the distribution of morphological types of glaciers in the basin of The Chatkal River is the valley of The Sandalash River is dominated by corries glaciers, while in the Valley of The Chatkal River concentrated most of the hanging and other kinds of valley glaciers.

-By the size of the glacier of the basin belong to small glaciers (from 0.1 to 0.6 km in length); glaciers with an area of more than 1.0 km^2 are seven in sum.
-The largest glacier of the basin is called Karotoko Vostochny (East), its area is 2.3 km^2 , and the maximum length is 2.4 km.
-In general, for the basin of The Chatkal River, the average area of the glacier is 0.4 km^2 , the length is 0.9 km.
+By the size of the glacier of the basin belong to small glaciers (from 0.1 to 0.6 km in length); glaciers with an area of bigger than 1.0 km2 are seven.
+The largest glacier of the basin is called Karotoko Vostochny (East), its area is 2.3 km2, and the maximum length is 2.4 km.
+In general, for the basin of The Chatkal River, the average area of the glacier is 0.4 km2, the length is 0.9 km.